edublancas/ploomber-workshop/README.md

 **Note:** It may take a few seconds for the notebook to load.

-If you prefer to run things locally, scroll down to the *Running it locally* section.
+Scroll down to the *Running it locally* section if you prefer to run things locally.

 ## Workshop level: intermediate

 ## Background knowledge

-Familiarity with JupyterLab, and a basic knowledge of pandas.
+Familiarity with JupyterLab, and a basic knowledge of pandas and scikit-learn.

 ## Workshop content

-1. What is Ploomber?
+1. Introduction
-2. Describing a pipeline using a `pipeline.yaml` file
+2. Refactoring a legacy notebook
-3. Describing tasks
-4. Scripts as notebooks, and notebooks as outputs
+3. The `pipeline.yaml` file.
+4. Building the pipeline
-5. Scaffolding projects
+5. Declaring dependencies
-6. Adding task dependencies
+6. Adding a new task
-7. Pipeline visualization
+7. Incremental builds
-8. Coding the analysis
+8. Execution in the cloud
-9. Incremental builds

 [Documentation](https://ploomber.readthedocs.io/en/latest/get-started/index.html)